xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/System Monitor (Sysmon).md

 The full list of Sysmon event IDs can be found [here](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon).

+To view these events, navigate to the Event Viewer and access "Applications and Services" -> "Microsoft" -> "Windows" -> "Sysmon."
 # Configuration

 For customisation and granular control, Sysmon uses an XML configuration file: